danwi/elm-chords/README.md

 # elm-chords
 Display and analyze chords.
-Still in prototype syage
+Still in prototype stage